 Halley’s successor Bradley who had been appointed Savilian Professor of Astronomy at Oxford in 1721 relinquished his church livings at that time.
 He retained the post and salary of Savilian Professor throughout his period in office as Astronomer Royal.
 In 1752, he declined the living of Greenwich on the grounds ‘that the duty of a pastor was incompatible with his other studies and necessary engagements’, but was awarded instead a crown pension of £250 a year by King George II.
 This pension, paid from the Civil List, was also paid to Bliss, Maskelyne and Pond.
 Like Halley before him, Bliss held the chair of Savilian Professor of Geometry at Oxford at the time of his appointment and continued to hold it during his time as Astronomer Royal.

 In addition to his salary of £100 and Pension of £250, Maskelyne too had other sources of income.
 He was ordained curate of Barnet, Hertfordshire, in 1755, and received the living of Shrawardine, Shropshire, in 1775, and the rectory of North Runcton, Norfolk in 1782.
+Although in the eighteenth century, the practice of holding more than one ecclesiastical office at a time was commonplace, many clergymen were not eligible to hold livings in plurality and certain combinations of offices were forbidden by ecclesiastical law.
+Because of this, Maskelyne had to resign his position at Sharwardine.
+The living at North Runcton was worth around £200 a year (Click here for Maskelyne's accounts relating to this).
 He also inherited considerable family estates.
 The fact that he had these other sources was to count against him when he applied for a salary increase after the period of high inflation that ran from the end of the eighteenth century into the start of the nineteenth.

 Airy was first sounded out about his willingness to take on the office of Astronomer Royal in May 1834.
 He provisionally accepted the appointment on 10 October 1834, accepting it formally on 17 June 1835.
 He was paid at a new consolidated rate of £800 a year, with no separate allowance for coals or as Superintendent of Chronometers.
 Meanwhile, back in February 1835, while he was still the relatively poorly paid Director of the Observatory at Cambridge, he had been offered a pension of £300 a year form the Civil List from the Prime Minister with the option of either taking it himself, or having it settled on his wife Richarda.
 He chose the latter.
 It has to be a matter of some debate as to whether or not the pension should be regarded as an extension of Airy's pay as Astronomer Royal.
 Given that pensions from the Civil List were granted to all his predecessors back to the time of Halley, it seems not unreasonable to regard it as such.